-- (7) including requirements that development for an urban purpose is located, designed, constructed and/ or managed to avoid or minimise: - (a) impacts arising from: - i. altered stormwater quality or flow, and - ii. waste water (other than contaminated stormwater and sewage), and - iii. the creation or expansion of non-tidal artificial waterways, such as urban lakes, and - (b) the release and mobilisation of nutrients that increase the risk of algal blooms, and - (8) including requirements that development in water catchments is undertaken in a manner which contributes to the maintenance and enhancement (where possible) of water quality to protect the drinking water and aquatic ecosystem environmental values in those catchments, and
+- (1) facilitating the protection of environmental values and the achievement of water quality objectives for Queensland waters, and - (2) identifying land for urban or future urban purposes in areas which avoid or minimise the disturbance to natural drainage and acid sulfate soils, erosion risk, impact on groundwater and landscape features, and - (3) including requirements that development for an urban purpose is located, designed, constructed and/or managed to avoid or minimise: - (a) impacts arising from: - i. altered stormwater quality or flow, and - ii. waste water (other than contaminated stormwater and sewage), and - iii. the creation or expansion of non-tidal artificial waterways, such as urban lakes, and - (b) the release and mobilisation of nutrients that increase the risk of algal blooms, and - (4) adopting the applicable stormwater management design objectives relevant to the climatic region8, outlined in Tables A and B (Appendix 3), or demonstrate current best practice environmental management for development that is for an urban purpose, and

+- (5) facilitating innovative and locally appropriate solutions for urban stormwater management that achieve the relevant urban stormwater management design objectives, and - (6) planning for safe, secure and efficient water supply, and - (7) including requirements that development in water resource catchments is undertaken in a manner which contributes to the maintenance and enhancement (where possible) of water quality to protect the drinking water and aquatic ecosystem environmental values in those catchments, and